ctfer-io/chall-manager/webdocs/design/pooler/index.md

 Running the pooler end up separating running instances in two groups:
 - the _claimed_ instances, which are instances assigned to sources ;
-- the _pooled_ instances, not claimed yet but available for so.
+- the _pooled_ instances, not claimed yet but available for so whenever required.

 {{< imgproc claimed-pooled-instances Fit 800x800 >}}
 Visualization of a pooler turned on, with claimed and pooled instances.